What is sustainable travel and why is it important? Why should an average traveler be concerned about it?

 Soft adventure activities like hiking, biking, and kayaking/canoeing are indeed great travel experiences.

 Yet, these activities must be very well organized.
-Otherwise, they end up with too many travelers in the most popular destinations and tons of trash left behind the adventure seekers.
+Otherwise, they end up with too many travelers in the most popular destinations and tons of trash left behind by the adventure seekers.

 Dive (and snorkel) consciously